Skip to main contentLink to External Link Policy

 • Depression can be a serious illness.
 If you or someone in your family may have depression, consult a health care provider.

-• Research on omega-3s for ADHD has had conflicting results.
+There is some evidence that ADHD could be related to lower dietary intake of omega-3 and higher dietary intake of omega-6 fatty acids.
+However, research on omega-3 supplements for ADHD has had conflicting results.
 It’s uncertain whether omega-3s have any benefit for symptoms of this condition.

 • It’s possible that omega-3s might have different effects in people with different genetic backgrounds.
-A 2017 research review suggested that people who carry a gene called APOE4, which is associated with an increased risk of Alzheimer’s disease, might benefit from taking DHA before developing signs of Alzheimer’s.
+A 2017 research review suggested that people who carry a gene called APOE4, which is associated with an increased risk of AD, might benefit from taking DHA before developing signs of AD.

 Dry Eye Disease